figureland/statekit/README.md

 ### Combining multiple signals to create a derived Signal

-You can create new signals derived from other signals or other sources that implement the `Subscribable` interface.
+You can create new signals derived from other signals or any sources that implements the `Subscribable` interface.
 You can use the first argument in the initialiser function.
 You can wrap this around any other signals, states or reactive objects from this library.
 It will pick up the dependencies and update automatically whenever they change.

 ```typescript
 import { signal } from '@figureland/statekit'